 From time to time, we may become involved in various lawsuits and legal proceedings which arise in the ordinary course of business.
 However, litigation is subject to inherent uncertainties, and an adverse result in these or other matters may arise from time to time that may harm our business.
-We are currently not aware of any such legal proceedings or claims.
+Except as described above, we are currently not aware of any such legal proceedings or claims.